 This program focuses on planning, analysis, and support relating to human services transportation programs.
-Among NJ TRANSIT's responsibilities is administering the distribution and use of Federal, state and NJ TRANSIT funding intended to provide vehicles and operating assistance for community transportation including paratransit and other related services.
-Planning efforts include support for the development of local human services transportation plans, analysis of the performance, effectiveness, coordination with and demand for human services transportation programs/efforts, analysis of funding sources and mechanisms, program oversight, and other planning and analyses relating to community transportation services.
+Among NJ TRANSIT's responsibilities is administering the distribution and use of Federal, State and NJ TRANSIT funding intended to provide vehicles and operating assistance for community transportation including paratransit and other related services.
+Planning efforts include support for the development of the "locally developed" Coordinated Human Services Transportation Plans (CHSTP), analysis of the performance, effectiveness, coordination with and demand for human services transportation programs/efforts, analysis of funding sources and mechanisms, program oversight, and other planning and analyses relating to community transportation services.